Particular/docs.particular.net/nservicebus/recoverability/configure-immediate-retries.md

  - samples/faulttolerance
 ---

-NOTE: In order to get full control over Immediate Retries it is possible to override the default Recoverability Policy.
-For a comprehensive overview the Recoverability Policy refer to [Recoverability Policy](/nservicebus/recoverability/custom-recoverability-policy.md).
+NOTE: In order to get full control over Immediate Retries it is possible to override the default [Recoverability Policy](/nservicebus/recoverability/custom-recoverability-policy.md).

 WARNING: Immediate Retries cannot be used when [transport transaction](/nservicebus/transports/transactions.md) are disabled.